-For most of my life I have been an uninvited guest on the unceded, ancestral territory of the xʷməθkʷəy̓əm (Musqueam) people where I now work, play, and raise my daughters.
+I have lived most of my life on the unceded, ancestral territory of the xʷməθkʷəy̓əm (Musqueam) people where I now reside with my two daughters.
+My grandparents/great-grandparents came to Canada from Hungary, Sweden, and shtelts in Eastern Europe.
 As a settler scholar and mother, my teaching, writing, and public history efforts grow from my on-going learning about my place in this place.

 I am the editor of BC Studies: The British Columbia Quarterly, a peer-reviewed, interdisciplinary journal that publishes regional scholarly work in print, audio, and multi-media formats.

 I am an associate of the L.R.
 Wilson Institute for Canadian History at McMaster University (2020-2023).
-And I recently completed a term as a CIFAR Fellow in the Successful Societies Program (2015-2019), an interdisciplinary research group focused on global inequality, its causes and implications.
+From 2015-2019, I was a Senior Fellow in CIFAR’s Successful Societies Program, an international, interdisciplinary research group focused on global inequality, its causes and implications.

 I have particular interests in the digital humanities, collaborative methodology, life history, microhistory, women’s history, oral history, public history, social movements, environmental justice, and the political implications of cultural representation.

 My first book, Authentic Indians, took up three microhistorical studies–one from Washington, one from BC, and one from Alaska–to explore the specifics of how Indigenous individuals and families in the late nineteenth- and early-twentieth centuries coped with the twinned colonial processes that appropriated their territory and commodified their bodies.
 It is a study that presents a range of Indigenous-crafted configurations of labour, performance, identity, and futurity.